North Carolina Alzheimer's Care Facilities

 Call (888) 320-4476 to speak to a local memory care advisor in North Carolina and explore your memory care options.
 Get pricing & availability for nearby facilities and help scheduling tours.

 There are 316 Alzheimer's care facilities available in North Carolina.
 These Alzheimer's care homes can provide care for all stages of Alzheimer's disease.
 The facilities can be either stand-alone Alzheimer's care units, or part of larger Alzheimer's care communities.
-North Carolina Alzheimer's care facilities cost on average $58,740 per year.
+North Carolina memory care facilities cost on average $58,740 per year.
 Dementia care in North Carolina can range in cost from $36,084 all the way to $95,484 yearly.
 The 5 most affordable cities in North Carolina for memory care are: Star at $48,696 per year, North Wilkesboro at $49,260 per year, Boone at $49,992 per year, Forest City at $50,796 per year and Asheboro at $50,916 per year.
 The 3 most affordable counties in North Carolina when it comes to Alzheimer's and dementia care are Montgomery county with costs of $48,684 per year, Wilkes county that has average annual costs of $49,236 and Watauga county that carries an average cost of $49,800 yearly.

 List of Alzheimer's care, dementia care, memory care and assisted living facilities in North Carolina: